 "If you are not living on the edge, you are taking up too much room!"

 Award-winning photographer Sara Shoemaker Lind captures dynamic images inspired by the natural world.
-Energy, light, and color drive her photographic art.
 Exploring with a camera is simply her favorite thing to do.
 Sara has a BA Degree in Fine Art Photography from Stanford University and also studied at Brooks Institute.
 She has worked on projects for many distinguished clients, and her images have been published extensively in editorial, corporate and educational media.
 She exhibits regularly in group and solo shows; her projects are enhanced by community outreach through lectures, exhibitions, and expeditions.
 Sara also contributes her creative efforts to charitable organizations with a marine conservation and arts education priority.

 She is an active member of The Explorers Club, Our World-Underwater Scholarship Society, Stanford Alumni Association, and other organizations.
 After many years in San Francisco Sara now lives in La Jolla, California with her family and dachshund.